Centers for Excellence

 While Minot State University was founded upon its teaching mission and has proudly continued this heritage for the last 90 years, MSU also has a responsibility for research and service.
 Centers of Excellence expand the capacity of the university for research and service.
 In the context of higher education, centers are “a place at which an activity or complex of activities is carried on; a place from which ideas, influences emanate; and a place to which many people are attracted” (Webster’s New World Dictionary, 1991).

-The fourth Center of Excellence, the Applied Business Center, is being created by the College of Business.
+The third Center of Excellence, the Applied Business Center, is being created by the College of Business.
 This Center will be a multifaceted center that will provide assistance to small businesses, entrepreneurs, and individuals seeking to expand their businesses.

 North Dakota Center for Persons with Disabilities

 NDCPD provides service and research that directly affects individuals with disabilities.
 This center is an excellent example of a place where a complex array of activities occurs.
 Recent efforts include services directed toward infants, families, Native Americans, teens, teachers, and many others.
 Over 25,000 individuals, organizations, and agencies were served last year.